 As one of the nation’s foremost German programs in Graduate Teaching Assistant development, we provide MA and PhD students with excellent teacher training and comprehensive knowledge of second language acquisition.
 This professional education is further supplemented by an extensive mentoring system.
 The Department also pays for students to earn the official TestDaF certification.

 The widespread interest in German at Ohio State makes certain that our graduate students who desire have the opportunity to conduct their own research in second language studies.
 Our department is home to leading faculty in the field who are conducting cutting-edge research on issues ranging from cross-cultural pragmatics to web chats.
-In 2017, Ohio State is hosting the Second Language Research Forum, which will bring over 100 researchers from around the world to our campus.
-Students can also join the Foreign Language and Teaching (FLRT) graduate student group, earn the technological certificate of the CLLC, and utilize the resources of the University Center for the Advancement of Teaching (UCAT).
+In 2017, Ohio State hosted the Second Language Research Forum, which will bring over 100 researchers from around the world to our campus.
+Students can also join the Foreign Language and Teaching (FLRT) graduate student group, earn the technological certificate of the CLLC, and utilize the resources of the Drake Institute for Teaching and Learning.